 Spending 2000 2005 2010 2015 Government Pensions 0.5 0.7 1.0 1.2 Government Healthcare 0.5 0.8 1.1 1.4 Government Education 0.6 0.8 0.9 1.0 National Defense 0.4 0.6 0.8 0.8 Government Welfare 0.2 0.3 0.7 0.5 All other spending 1.0 1.2 1.4 1.5

 Once you prepared your data, create a new chart in Datawrapper.
-You can do so by going to our homepage and clicking on "Create a chart".
-In Step 1: Upload, copy & paste your dataset, upload it as a .csv or an Excel sheet.
-It will look like this:
+You can do so by going to our homepage and clicking on "Start creating".
+In Step 1: Upload, you can copy & paste your dataset, upload it as a .csv or as an Excel or Google Spreadsheet.
+After uploading, the text field in step 1 will look like this: